Ardakacd/movie-database/Readme.txt

+* Database project for our course CMPE 321.
+Made by Arda Kabadayi and Melih Gezer.

 * For this project we used mysql.

 * In order to start up the project first you need to create a schema called movie_db from mysql workbench.(Just create a schema tables, triggers and seed data will be created by the backend)